emersonmx/skelly/README.md

 ```
 Usage: skelly [OPTIONS] <SKELETON_PATH> [INPUTS]...

-# Output a skeleton to files
+# Render a skeleton to files
 skelly -s ~/path/to/skeleton input1=one input2=two inputN=N

-# Output a skeleton to stdout
+# Render a skeleton to stdout
 skelly -s ~/path/to/skeleton input1=one input2=two inputN=N | cat

+# Render a file to stdout
+skelly -f ~/path/to/file input1=one input2=two inputN=N

-# Output a template from stdin to stdout
+# Render a template from stdin to stdout
 echo "{{ name }} <{{ email }}>" | skelly name=john email=john@example.com
 ```